-Amazon advertising campaigns (Amazon sponsored product campaigns, sponsored brands and product display ads)
+- Amazon advertising campaigns (Amazon Sponsored Product campaigns, Sponsored Brands and Product Display ads)

-- Flash offers
+- Lightning offers

-Flash offers are temporary promotions that can be found on the Amazon offer page throughout the period of a promotion.
-The creation of a flash offer carries a minimum fee, which is usually the equivalent of around 35€ per product.
-Through the additional visibility, additional sales may be generated that might not have come about without a flash offer.
+Amazon lightning offers are temporary offers that are displayed on the Amazon offer page for the duration of the offer.
+The creation of a flash offer is always linked to a minimum fee, which is usually €35 per product.
+The additional presence on the offer page can generate additional sales that might not have been made without a flash offer.

-- Deal pages
+- Deal sites

 - External paid visitor sources

 Of course, there are other advertising options that can be used to increase sales.
 Of course, Google and Facebook come to mind, which together form a duopoly in the digital advertising market.
 Google Ads campaigns can be used in a similar way to Amazon advertising campaigns to advertise targeted search queries in order to draw the attention of potential new customers to your own Amazon presence.
 Facebook can also be used to target existing customers and potential new customers.
 If you would like to find out more about Google Ads and Facebook Advertising, click here for Google Ads and here for Facebook Ads.

 - Amazon affiliate pages

 In addition to Amazon, many so-called niche sites have established themselves over the past 10 years.
 These niche sites often focus on one product category and try to establish themselves as buying guides by means of detailed blog posts and videos.
 Some of these sites reach several 100,000 website visitors per month.
 Through targeted product placement on relevant affiliate sites, it is possible to give your own Amazon products a further boost in sales.

 - Instagram and Pinterest